 - Syncthing integration will provide a free, open, and secure way to synchronize all files and data of your production accross multiple workstations, servers, NAS, etc.

 There’s also a lot of ongoing work to extend the supported creative applications through Ramses Add-ons.
-This table shows what’s planned, what’s already available, what will be available soon.

 The software this documentation is referring to is licensed under the GNU General Public License.